Are Earnest Loans considered "Student Loans" for tax purposes?

 How can I change the method my tax form(s) are delivered?

-Any changes to your delivery preferences must be received no later than January 8, 2023.
-To update your delivery preferences sign in to your account, and select "Profile" from the left-side navigation menu.
+Any changes to your delivery preferences must be received no later than January 2, 2025.
+To view or update your delivery preferences:

-Any changes to your address must be received no later than January 8, 2023.
-To view/change your address, you’ll need to:
+Any changes to your address must be received no later than January 2, 2025.
+To view or update your address:

 Any further questions?